gtxaspec/wz_flash-helper/docs/README_switch_profile.md

 When it is enabled, all partition images are needed.
 This is only helpful when you need to write `rootfs_data` partition for OpenIPC.

-On Stock firmware, some partitions, such as `aback`, `kback`, `backupa`, `backupd`, etc., don't need to be restored because they don't contain any meaningful data as they are used by Stock firmware as stage partition to install updates.
+On Stock firmware, some partitions, such as `aback`, `kback`, `backupa`, `backupd`, etc., don't need to be written because they don't contain any meaningful data as they are used by Stock firmware as stage partitions to install updates.
 You can disable this option to save time.

 -----